ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 #### AvailableMemory

-- Your available memory (RAM) is not enough.
-Minimum available memory should be 2GB, recommended available memory is 4GB.
-Note that this test is best possible estimation, as memory availability is hard to be predicted, especially if the command is ran in a virtualised environment (i.e.: Docker container).
+- Your available memory (RAM) is not enough to run Charon.
+The minimum available memory should be 2GB, the recommended available memory is 4GB.
+Note that this test is a best estimate, as memory availability can be hard to predict, particularly if the command is run in a virtualised environment (i.e.: a Docker container).

 #### TotalMemory

-- Your total memory (RAM) is not enough.
-Minimum total memory should be 4GB, recommended total memory is 8GB.
+- Your total memory (RAM) may not be enough to run a full validating node.
+The recommended minimum total memory is 16GB.
+Specialised, or optimised deployments can use less RAM than the recommended minimum, but may require some monitoring to assert sufficient stability and performance.
+Read more in our [Deployment Best Practices](../../run/prepare/deployment-best-practices#hardware-specifications)

 #### InternetLatency